The generalized work function algorithm is competitive for the generalized 2-server problem: Preliminaries

-If $C$ contains only one point $t$ then we simply write $\Sl_{\sigma}(s;t)$ in stead of $\Sl_{\sigma}(s;\{t\})$. \end{definition} Using the slack function makes the proof shorter and more intuitive.
+Using the slack function makes the proof shorter and more intuitive.
 For example, we can rewrite the extended cost, $\nnabla_{r}(W_{\sigma})$, for request sequence $\sigma$ and new request $r$ in terms of the slack function.

-In the remainder of this section we list some properties of the slack function.
-The first follows directly from its definition and from the work function being Lipschitz continuous with constant 1.
+In the remainder of this section, we list some properties of the slack function.
+The first property~\eqref{eq:Slack 1+lambda} follows directly from its definition and from the work function being Lipschitz continuous with constant 1.
 For any $s,t\in \MM$